GSS-Cogs/work-env/README.md

 You'll need to have `docker` and `pipenv` installed.

 Note - you'll either be using bash or zshell (if your not sure your probably using bash).
-To edit the bashrc or zshellrc as mentioned below then open up the repevant file with your favourite text editor, example only: `code ~/.zshrc` or `nano ~/.bashrc`.
-If the file ths opened is empty, it's probably the wrong one or you've typo'd it.
+To edit the bashrc or zshellrc (as mentioned below) then open up the relevant file with your favourite text editor, example only: `code ~/.zshrc` or `nano ~/.bashrc`.
+If the file thus opened is empty, it's probably the wrong one or you've typo'd the command.

-Then
+Installation:
-* run `mkdir -p ~/.work-env`
+* `mkdir -p ~/.work-env`
-* and run `curl https://raw.githubusercontent.com/mikeAdamss/work-env/main/setup.sh -o ~/.work-env/setup.sh`
+* `curl https://raw.githubusercontent.com/mikeAdamss/work-env/main/setup.sh -o ~/.work-env/setup.sh`
-* and run `chmod +x ~/.work-env/setup.sh`
+* `chmod +x ~/.work-env/setup.sh`
-* and run `chmod +x ~/.work-env/sync.sh`
+* `chmod +x ~/.work-env/sync.sh`
-* add this `alias enter=~/.work-env/enter.sh` to your bashrc or zshrc
+* `alias enter=~/.work-env/enter.sh` to your bashrc or zshrc
-* add this `alias sync=~/.work-env/sync.sh` to your bashrc or zshrc
+* `alias sync=~/.work-env/sync.sh` to your bashrc or zshrc

 Then close down and reopen your terminal.